TilburgNetworkGroup/remulate/README.md

 # remulate

-remulate is a R library to generate dynamic temporal networks based on Relational Event Models.
+remulate is a R library to simulate dynamic temporal networks based on Relational Event Models.
+Remulate can be used to simulate network data with time-varying effects, time-varying exogenous predictors under actor and tie-oriented relational event models.
+The package can also be used to simualte mixed-effects models, stochastic block models, and latent class relational event models.

 ### Programming Languages
 The package contains code written in: